 We often think about our return-on-investment when it comes to money.
 But how about also thinking about maximizing the good we can do with our money?

 Although our financial decisions can feel incredibly personal, they can also affect our communities and even the planet.
 The food we buy, how we get to work, or the banks we use all have an impact somewhere else.
-Often those costs aren’t really baked into the prices.

 The upside is that we can exert a bit of power through our role as consumers.